art work thanks to lorenzo menne

 A small village on the south bay past Mismaloya, accessible only by boat.
 Many of the day cruises drop anchor here for several hours so that their passengers can horseback ride up to the popular waterfall in the mountains.
 Several palapa roofed restaurants line the cove in Quimixto.
 If you want a quiet and still undeveloped area for relaxing and taking in some of the natural beauty of the Bay, try this getaway for an afternoon.
 You can get to any of the south bay villages by water taxi from the small village of Boca de Tomatlan.
 Or hire your own boat in Boca or in the nearby village of Mismaloya, and then you can take a spin to some secluded beach or village!

-Majahuitas (photo below) is a secluded, picturesque cove surrounded by verdant hills between Quimixto and Yelapa.
+Majahuitas (photo left) is a secluded, picturesque cove surrounded by verdant hills between Quimixto and Yelapa.
 A quaint beach resort hotel and restaurant can provide accommodations and food.
 The small beach is one of the loveliest in the south bay and the area is excellent for swimming and snorkeling.
-Majahuitas is famous among scuba divers for its underwater canyon just outside the cove.
+The Puerto Vallarta getaway of Majahuitas is famous among scuba divers for its underwater canyon just outside the cove.

 Yelapa

 Yelapa is the most remote fishing village on the South Shore of the bay, also accessible only by boat.
 It is popular because of its beauty and the slow pace of life, and is known as something of an artist retreat and hippie hangout.
 Several day cruises stop there for a few hours and like Quimixto there is a river and popular waterfall.
 Yelapa is very laid back and has real charm, with palapas and seafood restaurants on the beach and small bungalows and houses that dot the jungle hillsides.
-There are no telephones, cars or email, gracias a Dios.
+There are few telephones and no cars, gracias a Dios.
 Electricity has recently made its way to the village, which used to go dark around 10pm after everyone turned off their generators.
 One of the restaurants becomes something of a night spot/disco in the evening.
 Lodging is still reasonably priced.
-There are water taxis from Vallarta and Mismaloya to Yelapa that run in the morning and afternoon.
-PlanetOut has some info and recommendations for Yelapa
+There are water taxis from Puerto Vallarta and the village of Mismaloya which go to Yelapa that run in the morning and afternoon.
+Here's the general schedule, but you should double check these times before making your final plans: Leaving Los Muertos pier to Yelapa: 10am, 11am, 11:30am, 12:30pm, 4pm and 5:30pm; leaving Yelapa to Vallarta's Los Muertos pier: 7:30am, 8:30am, 9am, 10:30am, 3pm, 3:30pm and 4:30pm.

 Bucerias